jasongitmail/super-sitemap/README.md

   [`getSamplePaths()`](#sample-paths) instead.
 It samples from your sitemap config directly instead of fetching and parsing your live sitemap XML, so it needs no network access and returns one canonical path per route shape.
+- **`excludeRoutePatterns` accepts `RegExp` objects.** String regex sources are no longer supported.
+Use JavaScript regex literals or `RegExp` objects, such as `[/^\/dashboard/, /\(authenticated\)/]`.
+Global (`g`) and sticky (`y`) flags are safe because Super Sitemap resets `lastIndex` before matching.
 - **No more `svelte` peer dependency.** Super Sitemap no longer declares any peer dependencies, so installs are warning-free regardless of your framework.

 ## Changelog

-- `1.0.13-tanstack.3` (unreleased) - BREAKING: TanStack Start's `locale` config property renamed to `langParam`; `GetSvelteKitHeadersOptions`/`GetTanStackStartHeadersOptions` unified as `GetHeadersOptions`; error messages are now prefixed `super-sitemap:` instead of framework-specific prefixes.
+- `1.0.13-tanstack.3` (unreleased) - BREAKING: `excludeRoutePatterns` now accepts JavaScript `RegExp` objects instead of regex source strings.
+BREAKING: TanStack Start's `locale` config property renamed to `langParam`; `GetSvelteKitHeadersOptions`/`GetTanStackStartHeadersOptions` unified as `GetHeadersOptions`; error messages are now prefixed `super-sitemap:` instead of framework-specific prefixes.
 The TanStack Start adapter now automatically excludes server-only routes (server handlers without a component, e.g. the sitemap route itself, robots.txt, API routes) from sitemap output.
 Removed the `svelte` peer dependency—Super Sitemap now has zero peer dependencies.
 Removed Node built-ins from shipped code for edge-runtime compatibility (e.g. Cloudflare Workers).
 Added runnable example apps (`examples/sveltekit`, `examples/tanstack-start`) that integration-test the documented usage.
 - `1.0.13-tanstack.1` - BREAKING: public APIs now live at `super-sitemap/sveltekit` and `super-sitemap/tanstack-start`.
 Adds `getSamplePaths()` to both adapters.
 - `1.0.11` - Remove all runtime dependencies!
 - `1.0.0` - BREAKING: `priority` renamed to `defaultPriority`, and `changefreq` renamed to `defaultChangefreq`.
 NON-BREAKING: Support for `paramValues` to contain either `string[]`, `string[][]`, or `ParamValueObj[]` values to allow per-path specification of `lastmod`, `changefreq`, and `priority`.